pub struct TypedParticipation<T> { /* private fields */ }Expand description

 Claiming wrapper for a closure

-Claims the memory, iff call
+Claims the memory, iff call succeeds.

-Like try_claim
+Like try_claim,

 but returns the item if memory claim fails.

-will need to return the item in E
+Typically, a failing call will need to return the item in E.

 Sourcepub fn as_raw(&mut self) -> &mut Participation